World Expo 2025 Guide: See the Future in Osaka

 Osaka-Kansai World Expo 2025

-World expos are global gatherings of nations that take place every 5 years with the aim of finding solutions to current challenges, and in 2025 Osaka, Japan, is the host.
-The huge global event is now underway.
+World expos are global gatherings of nations that take place every 5 years with the aim of finding solutions to current challenges.
+2025’s event in Osaka, Japan, marked one of the most ambitious expositions to date.

-This is the third time Osaka, which is in the Kansai region of Honshu, will host the World Expo; it previously held the exhibition in 1970 and 1990.
+Osaka, which is in the Kansai region of Honshu, has now hosted three World Expo events; it previously held the exhibition in 1970 and 1990.

-The Expo site itself has an area of 1.55 km2.
-It’s surrounded by a circular structure made of timber, drawing inspiration from Japan’s historical wood construction traditions.
-Visitors can access the roof and walk around the site.
+The Expo site itself has an area of 1.55 km2 was built with advanced infrastructure to make it eco-friendly.
+A key aspect of the design was a walkable circular structure made of timber that surrounded the building, drawing inspiration from Japan’s historical wood construction traditions.

 osaka expo 2025 wood pavilion